trambarhq/relaks-media-capture-example/README.md

 ## Live Demo

 You can see the example in action [here](https://trambar.io/examples/media-capture/).
 It's little more than two lists of buttons.
 Those in the first list brings up the synchronous part of the video dialog in various state, with video files as stand-in for camera input.
 Those in the second list activate the fully functional asynchronous components, wired up to a real camera.

+`VideoDialogBox` and `AudioDialoBox` will not work in Safari or Edge due to the lack of support for media recording.

 ![Screen shot](docs/img/screenshot.jpg)